defold/doc/docs/en/manuals/physics-events.md

 ## Event Data Structure

 Each physics event provides a `data` table containing specific information relevant to the event.
-The structure of `a` and `b` objects within this data varies based on the event type:

 1. **Contact Point Event (`contact_point_event`):**
 This event reports a contact point between two collision objects.
 It is useful for detailed collision handling, such as calculating impact forces or custom collision responses.